Party of the Orthodox

-The Party of the Orthodox was a political party in Latvia during the inter-war period.
+The Party of the Orthodox or the Bloc of Orthodox Voters and Russian United Organizations (Pareizticīgo vēlētāju un krievu apvienoto organizāciju bloks) was a political party in Latvia during the inter-war period.
 Primarily representing Russian Orthodox peasants in Latgale, it was led by Archbishop Jānis Pommers.

 History

-The party won two seats in the 1925 elections, retaining both in the 1928 elections.
-It was reduced to a single seat in the 1931 elections.
+The party won two seats in the 1925 parliamentary elections, retaining both in the 1928 parliamentary elections.
+It was reduced to a single seat in the 1931 parliamentary elections.
+As all parties, it was dissolved after the 1934 coup.

 Ideology

 The party's ideology was focused on the 1920 land reforms and attempts to revise them in favour of their supporters.